Sibanye-Stillwater says US lithium project will fly without IRA - Miningmx

 However, the latest draft of the IRA excludes ‘rock-breakers’, reserving it for companies that refine metals instead.
 “We think it’s been misinterpreted by Treasury,” said Froneman in an interview last week.
 “The IRA is there to stimulate securing critical metals within the US and securing supply chains.”

-Excluding most of the mineral supply chain was “not in the spirit in what the US is trying to achieve,” said Froneman who added his company was “making representation”.
+Excluding most of the mineral supply chain was “not in the spirit in what the US is trying to achieve,” he said.
+Sibanye-Stillwater was “making representation”.

 “It doesn’t make logical sense.
 We think that it [the redraft] will be corrected.
 It is just a drafting issue,” he added.

 “Rhyolite Ridge flies without IRA,” said Froneman.
-“I think those benefits advance the economics, especially in a difficult market.
-You need to do the economics to fund these projects otherwise investors won’t stump up the funds,” he said.
+“I think those [IRA] benefits advance the economics, especially in a difficult market.
+But you need to do the economics to fund these projects otherwise investors won’t stump up the funds,” he said.

 Sibanye-Stillwater is required to put $490m for a 50% stake of Rhyolite Ridge once its permits have been granted.
-Project founder, Ioneer holding the balance.
+Project founder, Ioneer will hold the balance of the project.

 Concerns about how funding Rhyolite Ridge come as the spotlight falls on Sibanye-Stillwater’s balance sheet.
 The group ended the 2023 financial year with net debt of R11.9bn, equal to a net debt to adjusted Ebitda ratio of 0.58x.